Built Shelter’s design system, cutting development time by 50%

 High-fidelity style guide

-These basic components were then refined into the final style guide, which established Shelter's brand palette, typography (Libre Franklin Bold), and standardized form patterns—all refined through developer feedback, accessibility testing, and brand alignment.
+The final style guide established Shelter's brand palette, typography, and standardized form patterns, refined through developer and stakeholder feedback, accessibility testing, and brand alignment.

 Before: